Sand Lake National Wildlife Refuge

 Sand Lake National Wildlife Refuge is located in the northeastern part of the U.S. state of South Dakota and is administered by the U.S. Fish and Wildlife Service.
-Created in 1935, it is a wetlands of international importance and a Globally Important Bird Area.
+Created in 1935, it is a wetland of international importance and a Globally Important Bird Area.
 Over 260 bird species are found in the refuge, including many migratory bird species and the world's largest breeding colony of Franklin's gulls.

 History and management

 In the late 1880s, the Sand Lake area was settled by farmers.
 Their agricultural practices depleted wildlife habitat and caused a severe decline in waterfowl numbers.
 The US Congress established the refuge in 1935 to preserve wildlife habitat and breeding grounds.

 The Sand Lake National Wildlife Refuge is located in northeastern South Dakota, and covers 21,498 acre of wildlife habitat.
 It is part of the National Wildlife Refuge System, which covers over 550 such refuges in the US.
 The system is managed by the US Fish and Wildlife Service, part of the Department of the Interior.
 The Sand Lake Wetland Management District, which focuses on the conservation of wetland and grassland habitat on private property, is run through the wildlife refuge.
 The program is the largest such district in the country, and manages properties in eight counties.
 The refuge hosts around 75,000 visitors annually.